 Back into the car, back in the direction from whence we came, past the painted gate, right turn onto Pike Road, and no further than 500 yards down the road than we spy another local.
 Slam, reverse, waylay.

-"Sure.
+"You wouldn't know where Garrett Walsh used to live, by any chance?""Sure.
 That house right there.
 I remember my father taking me to see him as a child."

 And there it was.
 Down the road about 300 yards.
 You could see the farm buildings above the trees.
 We chatted for a few minutes with this local gent (who must have been close to 80), thanked him profusely for his help, wished him good luck with his gate (yes, he was painting it too), and headed up the road.